CPLamb/WhirlyGlobe-Maply-Site/tutorial/remote_ArcGIS_image_layers.md

 And as a second act we are going to access one of their vector data sets showing New York City's flood zones in a list of vector services found [here](http://services.arcgis.com/OfH668nDRN7tbJh0/ArcGIS/rest/services).

 As mentioned above, we're not going to get into much of the details of ArcGIS or how the Hello Earth vector tiling works, that's detailed elsewhere.
 So, let's get setup.
-I changed the RemoteLayer class files to ArcGISLayer, and it's associated method to addVectors, just to be pedantic about it.
+I changed the RemoteLayer class files to ArcGISLayer, and changed the addBuildings method to addVectorLayer, just to be pedantic about it.
 Run the app and you should get a vector layer view of NYC's landlords or whatever.
 If not, make it so.

 ![Vector layer pic]({{ site.baseurl }}/images/tutorial/CartoDB_NYCBuildings.png)